netdata/netdata/collectors/python.d.plugin/phpfpm/README.md

-# phpfpm
+# PHP-FPM monitoring with Netdata

-This module will monitor one or more [`PHP-FPM`](https://php-fpm.org/) instances, depending on your configuration.
+Monitors one or more PHP-FPM instances depending on configuration.

 ## Requirements